A Tale of Love and Desire

 A Tale of Love and Desire (Une histoire d'amour et de désir) is a 2021 Tunisian drama film directed by Leyla Bouzid and co-produced by Sandra da Fonseca and Olivier Père.
 The film stars Sami Outalbali and Zbeida Belhajamor in the lead roles whereas Diong-Kéba Tacu, Aurélia Petit, Mahia Zrouki and Bellamine Abdelmalek made supportive roles.
+The film premiered on 1 September 2021, and received positive reviews from critics.

+Synopsis

-The film revolves around an erotic Arabian love affair between Ahmed, a 18-year old, French of Algerian origin, and Farah, a young Tunisian girl.
+The film revolves around an erotic Arabian love affair between Ahmed, an 18-year old, French of Algerian origin, and Farah, a young Tunisian girl.

-The film made its premiere on 1 September 2021.
-The film received positive reviews from critics.
-The film was selected in the official competition for Best feature film and for the Golden Stallion of Yennenga for Best film.